maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.XmlConverter/README.md

 ## Markdown extensions

-The extension methods in the `VDT.Core.XmlConverter.Markdown` namespace extend the `ConverterOptions` class to automatically provide you with a set of converters that convert any HTML that is also valid XML.
+The extension methods in the `VDT.Core.XmlConverter.Markdown` namespace extend the `ConverterOptions` class to automatically provide you with a set of converters that convert any HTML that is also valid XML into a Markdown formatted document.

 `ConverterOptionsExtensions.UseBasicMarkdown` adds support for converting the following elements to Markdown: